Emulating the local Kuramoto model with an injection-locked photonic crystal laser array: Introduction

-We propose a novel nanophotonic device that emulates the Kuramoto model with nearest-neighbor coupling \cite{Sakaguchi1987,Daido1988,Strogatz1988,Hong2005,Acebron2005,Lee2010}, which we call the local Kuramoto model.
-Our idea is inspired by pioneering studies on coupled photonic crystal (PhC) lasers \cite{Altug2004,Altug2005,Hamel2015,Takata2017,Marconi2018,Takata2020} and by the mutual injection locking technique in laser physics \cite{Kurtz2005,Utsunomiya2015}.
+We propose a novel nanophotonic device that emulates the Kuramoto model with non-delayed nearest-neighbor coupling \cite{Sakaguchi1987,Daido1988,Strogatz1988,Hong2005,Acebron2005,Lee2010}, which we call the local Kuramoto model.
+Our idea is inspired by pioneering studies on coupled photonic crystal (PhC) lasers \cite{Altug2004,Altug2005,Hamel2015,Takata2017,Marconi2018,Takata2020} and by the mutual injection locking technique in laser physics \cite{Noda1990,Chan2003,TaukePedretti2011,Kurtz2005,Chen2008,Sun2015,Utsunomiya2015}.
 Different from the conventional injection-locking \cite{Kobayashi1981,Siegman1986}, mutual injection-locking involves neither master nor slave lasers.
 Our proposed device employs PhC lasers indirectly coupled via additional cold cavities.
 We demonstrate that the cold cavities play a crucial role in avoiding strong coupling between lasers, which results in ideal mutual injection-locking and dramatically simplifies the phase dynamics of laser oscillations.
 Compared with the other systems, nanophotonic Kuramoto models can be very compact devices that operate even at room temperatures.
 Furthermore, using PhC lasers, we aim for an on-chip realization of the local Kuramoto model, which may have an application as a coherent high-power laser.
 Additionally, in contrast to delayed coupling due to optical paths in free-space injection-locking \cite{Kozyreff2000,Utsunomiya2015}, our on-chip local Kuramoto model can provide stable coupling without coupling delay thanks to the direct evanescent coupling.
+Actually, the realization of dissipative coupling without time delay will be very difficult without using our scheme.

 First, as a starting point, we consider two coupled PhC lasers coupled via a cold cavity.
 For this purpose, we interpret laser oscillation as limit cycle oscillation and model it by the Stuart-Landau equation.
 With coupled-mode equations, we numerically demonstrate the synchronization (mutual injection-locking) of two lasers.
 Furthermore, we confirm that strong-coupling between the two lasers is actually prohibited by the presence of the additional cold cavity.
 Second, in the same way as in our previous paper \cite{Takemura2020a}, we perform a phase reduction analysis to calculate the phase equations of motion for two indirectly coupled lasers \cite{Kuramoto2003,Nakao2016,Stankovski2017}.
 The obtained phase equations of motion indicate that the phase dynamics of lasers indirectly coupled via cold cavities is equivalent to the local Kuramoto model.
 Finally, we demonstrate that a one-dimensional chain of indirectly coupled PhC lasers can emulate the one-dimensional local Kuramoto chain \cite{Zheng1998}.